brianpetro/obsidian-smart-connections/README.md

 [Even more love for Smart Connections 🥰](https://smartconnections.app/smart-connections-love/)

 ## How it Works
+- [ ] DO clarified
-- Overview of plugin operation
+	- [ ] Overview of plugin operation
-	- Creating embeddings
+		- [ ] Creating embeddings
-	- Limitations (desktop-only, mobile support coming soon)
+		- [ ] Limitations (desktop-only, mobile support coming soon)
-- more details in the features section below
+	- [ ] more details in the features section below
 ## Easy Installation
-Getting started with Smart Connections is straightforward.
-Here's how to do it in a few simple steps:
+Getting started with Smart Connections is easier than ever.
+Simply install Smart Connections from the Obsidian Community plugins and begin enhancing your Obsidian experience with AI-powered functionalities.
 ### Installing from Obsidian community plugins
 ![](./assets/obsidian-community-smart-connections-install.png)
 ## Settings